 Bangladesh is the world’s most densely inhabited non-island country.
 India is the world’s second-most populous country, behind China, with one-sixth of the global population.

-India has many distinct factors from Bangladesh in terms of culture, rules, and laws, currency, and many other aspects.
+India has many distinct factors from Bangladesh in terms of culture, rules, laws, currency, and many other aspects.

 Bangladesh vs India

 The difference between Bangladesh and India is the governing system followed in the countries.
-In Bangladesh, the unitary multiparty republic with a single legislative body exists for governance whereas, in India, a multiparty federal republic with two legislative bodies exists for governance.
+In Bangladesh, the unitary multiparty republic with a single legislative body exists for governance, whereas, in India, a multiparty federal republic with two legislative bodies exists for governance.
 Other significant differences include the language used in both countries.
-Bangladesh is a monolingual country in which only Bangla is spoken whereas India is a multilingual country.
+Bangladesh is a monolingual country in which only Bangla is spoken, whereas India is a multilingual country.

 India is a republican country that is run by the people, for the people, and by the people.
 People manage their county, elect their leader, and are self-sufficient in every way.